 In less than four years NZEC has established the foundation to build a significant oil and gas company.
 NZEC controls more than 1.15 million acres across six permits on New Zealand’s north island, with conventional opportunities in the country’s main Taranaki Basin production fairway and both conventional and unconventional potential in the untapped East Coast “new frontier” of New Zealand’s oil shales.
 The Company has forged strong relationships with local communities and its iwi partners.
 NZEC’s reputation as a company committed to social and environmental responsibility will be integral to its success as the Company expands exploration activities into new communities.
-This reputation also helped recruit an experienced team with both New Zealand and Western Canadian sedimentary basins expertise, and NZEC continues to engage industry experts to ensure the capacity and expertise to support the Company’s exploration activities and growth plans.
+This reputation also helped recruit an experienced team with both exploration and operations expertise, and NZEC continues to engage industry experts to ensure the capacity and expertise to support the Company’s exploration activities and growth plans.

 To secure its plans for long-term growth, NZEC has acquired a 50% interest, in partnership with L&M Energy, in a full-cycle production facility that is central to NZEC's exploration permits.
 NZEC has proved its geological model with oil discoveries at three different sites and is producing high-quality light oil from 11 wells that sells at Brent pricing.
 The Company’s near-term plans are focused on growing production and cash flow in the Taranaki Basin, with exploration in the East Coast Basin providing additional long-term opportunities to NZEC’s shareholders.

 Early 2010 - John Greig and John Proust conceive idea to participate directly in New Zealand’s burgeoning oil and natural gas exploration opportunities.

 April 2010 - Company founded as East Coast Energy Ventures Ltd.